drosboro/docker-weasyprint/README.md

 # docker-weasyprint

-This is a very simple Dockerfile to create a [weasyprint](https://github.com/Kozea/WeasyPrint) service.
-It uses a gunicorn wsgi server by [aquavitae](https://github.com/aquavitae/docker-weasyprint).
+This is a very simple Dockerfile based on [Alpine Linux](https://www.alpinelinux.org).
+It creates a very small (105MB+) [weasyprint](https://github.com/Kozea/WeasyPrint) service.
+It uses a wsgi server by [aquavitae](https://github.com/aquavitae/docker-weasyprint) to provide weasyprint as a web service.

 A sample docker-compose configuration is as follows:

     services:
         weasyprint:
-            image: docker.geckodigital.ca/weasyprint:latest
+            build: .
             ports:
               - '5001:5001'